 1. Scan Grocery Receipts for Cash Back

-You can save money on groceries by using smartphone apps like Ibotta and Checkout 51, which give you cash back on grocery store purchases.
+You can save money on groceries by using smartphone apps, which give you cash back on grocery store purchases.
 All you have to do is scan the receipts after you shop.
 You could easily earn $5 or more a week for just a couple minutes of your time.

 2. Buy Prescription Drugs at Costco Without a Membership